summer program faqs

 Visit Parker's CampBrain registration portal and login or create an account for the Summer Program.
 Next, add each camper to the main account and complete an online registration for each student you wish to enroll.

 When is the last day to register?

-Registration will close for each course 2-weeks prior to the start date.
-This is to ensure that we properly prepare for your student’s participation.
+Registration will close for each course one week prior to the start date.
+This is to ensure that we properly prepare for your student's participation.